George Johnstone (Royal Navy officer): Governor of West Florida

-Johnstone was appointed colonial governor of West Florida in November 1763 by the Prime Minister, John Stuart, 3rd Earl of Bute.
+Johnstone was appointed governor of West Florida in November 1763 by the Prime Minister, John Stuart, 3rd Earl of Bute.
 Johnstone was friends at the time with the dramatist and fellow Scot John Home, who was Bute's secretary.
 Johnstone was one of several Scots appointed by Bute to govern all four of the new British colonies, which provoked much criticism from the opposition.
 Johnstone became notorious for cudgelling a writer for The North Briton over his comments on Bute's appointments.
 Johnstone took up his position eagerly, feeling that his new province's strategic location would give it a profitable future, and envisaging West Florida as 'The Emporium of the New World'.

 He arrived at his capital, Pensacola, on 21 October 1764 and having established himself, went on to encourage immigration while keeping order among a relatively lawless pioneer population.
 He carried out skilful negotiations with the local Indians, and established the basics of civil government in the region.
 He oversaw the establishment of a fairly effective provincial legislative assembly, and the elections of representatives to it, which he worked well enough with to be able to pass a number of pieces of legislation.
 He did not enjoy a similar relationship with the military in society, through his claim of an authority over them which was contrary to usual colonial practice.
 By 1766 he had determined on the necessity of war with the Creek Indians, despite the government's attempts to secure peace in North America.
 He soon clashed with William Petty, 2nd Earl of Shelburne, the new Secretary of State for the Southern Department, which led to Shelburne's demand for Johnstone's removal.
 By now Johnstone had been frustrated in his hopes for commercial prosperity in the region, and enjoyed little popular support from civil society, and so decided to apply for a leave of absence.
 He left the colony on 13 January 1767, and never returned.
-Shortly after his departure the ministry removed him from his office.
+Shortly after his departure the Chatham ministry removed him from his office.
 During his time in Florida he had begun a long-term relationship with Martha Ford, by whom he had four illegitimate children, all of whom he supported: George Lindsay Johnstone (later a member of Parliament), James Primrose Johnstone, Alexander Johnstone and Sophia Johnstone.